Legendario3/data-engineering-zoomcamp/cohorts/2025/01-docker-terraform/homework.md

 you want to use Jupyter or a python script.

 ## Question 3.
 Trip Segmentation Count
+### for this question i am using the sql in homework_part3.sql file and in homeworkpart3.ipynb

 During the period of October 1st 2019 (inclusive) and November 1st 2019 (exclusive), how many trips, **respectively**, happened:
 1. Up to 1 mile